Updated October 2019

 There are 1,250 steps to climb up to Sigiriya Fortress.
 Allow at least 1.5 to 3 hours to ascend and descend, plus time to enjoy the fantastic views.

-The climb up to Sigiriya Fortress on a spiral staircase is passing by frescoes of Kasyapa’s wives and concubines.
+The climb up to Sigiriya Fortress is via several staircases that pass by frescoes of Kasyapa’s wives and concubines.

 Sigiriya originates from the word Sihagri, i.e. Lion Rock.